A Safe Haven for Education and Growth Teaching PreK3–12th Grade Since 1969

 In the spirit of respect for Oak Forest Academy, the use of technology should in no way embarrass, threaten, or defame another student, faculty or staff member, Administration, the Board of Directors, or the school itself.
 Posting inappropriate material on any social networking or other websites can lead to disciplinary action.
 Additionally, students should be aware that electronically transmitting inappropriate images of themselves or others is an illegal activity and the school reserves the right to act on this type of behavior.

 Cell phones and electronic devices such as, but not limited to iPods, iPads, laptops, kindles, mp3 players, cd players, digital cameras, etc. are not permitted during school hours.
-These devices must be kept out of sight, turned off, and in a safe place.
+These devices must be turned off, and may only be stored in designated classroom locations or in the student’s locker for the duration of the school day.
 Use of electronic devices is only allowed under the direct supervision of Oak Forest Academy faculty or staff; and then for educational purposes only.

 Further, the school reserves the right to examine all students’ cell phones and electronic devices on suspicion of wrong-doing and upon reasonable belief that evidence of such wrong-doing is present on the cell phone or electronic device examined.